joeyjyyang/ros_bno055/README.md

 # bno055_driver
-**A ROS package containing a hardware driver for Adafruit's BNO055 9-DoF Orientation Sensor Breakout and a ROS node wrapper that exposes the sensor driver to the ROS ecosystem.**
+**A ROS package containing a Linux hardware driver for Adafruit's BNO055 9-DoF Orientation Sensor Breakout and a ROS node wrapper that exposes the sensor driver to the ROS ecosystem.**

 ## Overview
-Utilizes System Management Bus (SMBus), which is derived from the I2C serial bus protocol, for communication between the BNO055 sensor and the OS.
+The hardware driver for the sensor is ROS-agnostic, meaning it provides a clean functional Linux interface to the sensor that can be used on any Linux system independent of ROS.
+The driver utilizes System Management Bus (SMBus), which is derived from the I2C serial bus protocol, for communication between the BNO055 sensor and the OS.
+Additionally, the ROS node simply wraps around the driver and connects the sensor data to ROS topics.

 ## Prerequisites
 ### Software
 - Ubiquity Robotics Raspberry Pi Image: https://downloads.ubiquityrobotics.com/pi.html